 The mining backdrop sharpens the stakes.
 Peru is the world’s third-largest copper producer, yet metallic mining is forecast to grow barely at all this year even with prices near record highs.

 Unlocking that stalled pipeline of projects is the real economic test, and a credible energy reform helps set the tone.
-If the state can show it will run its own assets more efficiently, private miners may read it as a signal that Peru is open for business again.
+If the state runs its own assets more efficiently, private miners may read it as a signal that Peru is open for business again.

 What would change at Petroperu under the plan?